Evernote – CSV and Text File Importer

 "We now need to assign each column or data item to a property of a new Evernote item.

-The next dialogs will help you \"map\" columns or data items from your CSV or text file to Evernote item properties.
+map" columns or data items from your CSV or text file to Evernote item properties.

-with title script_Name with icon path to resource "Evernote.icns" in bundle (path to application "Evernote")
+OK" to Continue" with title script_Name with icon path to resource "Evernote.icns" in bundle (path to application "Evernote")

 end if

---MAP COLUMNS TO EVERNOTE PROPERTIES
+-- MAP COLUMNS TO EVERNOTE PROPERTIES

 activate